 If you intend to complete the program in a given term, the first draft generally has to be in by end of first month of the term in which you intend to finish (e.g., September for a December completion).

 At this time, in consultation with your Sr Supervisor, you should finalize the title of your report and the makeup of your supervisory committee, and ensure that the Program Advisor is able to complete the paperwork to this effect.

 The formatting of your report should be simple.
 Use two levels of headings, three if you really feel you must.
 The library thesis office has very specific requirements for the report’s frontmatter.
 Beyond that, it should be typographically thoughtful: make it readable and friendly to your readers (especially your Sr Supervisor, who will probably read the thing multiple times).
-Use a stylesheet; your report will need to be formatted for print (PDF) and online, so do yourself a favour and don’t make it complex.
+Use a stylesheet; be professional!

 5. Revise and repeat

 Typically, there will be three drafts, plus minor revisions; the first draft is read only by the Sr Supervisor.
 Only when the draft is acceptable to the Sr Supervisor does it go to the second reader and/or the industry supervisor, who may require additional revisions.
 Sometimes, a report is considered near perfect on the first draft (you should aspire to this); other times it takes more back-and-forth.
 Please note this cannot go on forever; the program reserves the right to ask a student to withdraw from the program if no progress is made over three or more drafts.